Dell-Networking/ansible-role-dellos-dcb/README.md

 Example Playbook
 ----------------

 The following example uses the dellos-dcb role to completely configure DCB map and DCB buffer profiles and assigns it to interfaces.
-The example creates a ``hosts`` file with the switch details and corresponding variables defined in the ``vars/main.yaml`` file at the role path.
+The example creates a ``hosts`` file with the switch details and corresponding variables.
+The hosts file should define the variable `` ansible_net_os_name `` with corresponding Dell EMC networking OS name.
 It writes a simple playbook that only references the dellos-dcb role.
-By including the role, you automatically get access to all of the tasks to configure system features.

 Sample ``hosts`` file: